-Figure 6.1: Sketch of three trajectories in a swarming crowd (figure (a)) in a moving crowd (figure (b)).
+Figure 9.1: Sketch of three trajectories in a swarming crowd (figure (a)) in a moving crowd (figure (b)).

+Let us start this pedagogical section by introducing what a physicists means with the expression collective behavior and what kind of tools or measures exist to detect them.
 We define a collective behavior as a spontaneous consensus reached by all (or a signifiant part) of an assembly of homogeneous or heterogeneous individuals.
 For instance, one can imagine a crowd made up of individuals (having different ages, sex, social classes or political opinions) walking around with no specific direction, which suddenly moves in one direction.
 How can this kind of movement emerge in the absence of a leader and/or an external stimulus?
 Such a collective motion is all the more surprising if individuals inside the crowd only have access to local information.
 This a good picture of a collective motion for a physicist.
 There is a large number of individuals, the available information is local and a global movement is spontaneous.
 Naturally, a global motion resulting from an external signal is also of interest but the questions addressed will be different.
 Then we need a value to discriminate if the crowd is moving or not.
 This is the role of the so-called order parameter.
 The latter is a value that gives an information about the macroscopic state of the system.
 For instance if the crowd is moving, the order parameter is equal to one.
 Otherwise it is equal to zero.
 All the value between one and zero indicate the degree of order in the crowd.
 Let us consider the velocity $\vec{u}i(t)$ of the individual (labelled by i) at the time t.
 To make it more simple we take the modulus $|u_i(t)| = 1$ .
 The value of the order parameter $\varphi$ is defined by:

-$$\varphi\left(t\right) = \left\langle u{i}\left(t\right)\right\rangle{i},\tag{6.1}$$ where $\langle \rangle_i$ denotes the average over all the population. $\varphi$ belongs to the interval [0, 1].
-It takes the value 0 if the crowd does not move, conversely, if the assembly is moving in the same direction, it is equal to 1.
+$$\varphi\left(t\right) = \left\langle u{i}\left(t\right)\right\rangle{i},\tag{9.1}$$ where $\langle \rangle_i$ denotes the average over all the population. $\varphi$ belongs to the interval [0, 1].
+It takes the value 0 if the crowd does not move. conversely, if the assembly is moving in the same direction, it is equal to 1.